"So, I traveled all around the world,

 If you see similar colorful chocolate anywhere, chances are it's done with an airbrush.

-However, you've probably never seen brush-painted chocolate like this before.
+However, you've probably never seen brush painted chocolate like this before.

-Practically every chocolatier knows how to do it.
+In fact, practically every chocolatier knows how to do it.

-But it is almost never being done commercially because the massive time consumption is borderline impractical and the failure ratio is too high.
+because the massive time consumption is borderline impractical and the failure ratio is too high.

 The beautiful, shiny colors you see are created with colored cocoa butter.